bhch/django-jsonform/docs/schema.rst

 **Limitations:**

-1. The default built-in validation is very basic.
-You are advised to write :ref:`custom validation <custom validation>` if you want something rigorous.
+1. As per the JSON schema specification, ``oneOf`` means exactly one subschema should match the data.
+If multiple matches are found, then that should be treated as invalid.
+But the built-in validation doesn't make that check.
+It only checks for *at least one* match (not *exactly one* match).
+If this is something you care about, you are advised to write :ref:`custom validation <custom validation>`.
 2. Can't be used with ``additionalProperties``.

 .. code-block:: python